CUBRID/cubrid-manual/en/api/php.rst

 *   CUBRID: 9.3.x or later
 *   Operating system: 32-bit or 64 bit Windows
 *   Web server: Apache or IIS
-*   PHP: 5.6.x or 7.1.x (https://windows.php.net/download/)
+*   PHP: 5.6.x, 7.1.x or 7.4.x (https://windows.php.net/download/)
-*   For PHP 7.1.x, you need to install Microsoft Visual C++ 2015 Redistributable Package for 32bit or 64bit.
+*   For PHP 7.1.x or 7.4.x, you need to install Microsoft Visual C++ 2015 Redistributable Package for 32bit or 64bit.

 **Using CUBRID PHP Driver Installer**